Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 Those who successfully complete this course will be eligible to apply for registration as a Children and Young People's Nurse with the Nursing and Midwifery Council (NMC) to practice as a registered professional in nursing.
 Registration may be subject to additional costs.

-The course is a strong indication to current and potential employees that you have both the ability and the academic characteristics required for working in a variety of CYP health settings.
+The course is an indication to current and potential employees that you have both the ability and the academic characteristics required for working in a variety of CYP health settings.
 The programme is developed with the aim to position you for an accelerated career pathway to become a future nursing leader, clinical expert, educator or researcher within the profession.

 Where our graduates work